software-verificable-202010/calendar-part-1-cefunck/README.md

   - It shows a whole selected month.
   - It highlights Saturdays and Sundays with red foreground.
-  - It allows the user to navigate through the months with arrow buttons in navigation bar.
+  - It allows the user to navigate through the months.
   - It displays the current month at start.